dventura3/planning-agent/README.md

 The server exposes only one PUT service with the following URL `/run/:useCaseID/:boardID`.
 This service is used to set the algorithm to execute (useCaseID can be from 1 to 4) and the boardID (you can choose one of the boardID in the fakeBoard file).

-For example launch the command:
+For example launch the folloqing command to execute the algorithm 3:

 `curl -X PUT 'http://127.0.0.1:3301/run/3/1'`